ngs-doo/TemplaterExamples/Advanced/DoubleProcessing/Readme.md

 Often after horizontal resize document needs to be reanalyzed to help Templater copy with changes.

+If 0 is used during horizontal resize and affected region include whole column, Templater will perform pull to the left by hiding the relevant columns.
+Whole column can be defined in multiple ways:

+ * by using named range which spans the whole column
+ * via builtin **whole-column** metadata
+ * when tags which are getting resized are located on both starting and ending row

 ### Formula rewriting

 Templater will analyze and rewrite formula definitions.
 This allows for creating very generic templates which when expanded fit into place.